Battle of the Boulevard: Series history

+Jonathan Seamon and Wil Thornthwaite were the broadcasters for Lipscomb while Gregory Ruff and Belmont legend Ron Bargatze broadcast for Belmont.

+Seamon is in the Lipscomb and NAIA Hall of Fame.
+He later served as athletic director and still broadcasts the Bison televised games.
+Bargatze is a former Vanderbilt, Trevecca, and Austin Peay coach.
+Ruff is now the Associate Athletic Director at Trevecca and serves as the Voice of Trevecca.
+He started the first Belmont radio broadcasts on WAMB 1160 in 1988 and continued as the Voice of the Belmont Bruins for more than 10 years.

+The game was full of stars for both programs.
+Most played their high school ball in the Middle Tennessee area.
+Darren Henrie from Williamson County.
+Henrie scored 21 points for the Bison and teammate Marcus Bodie, normally a defensive specialist, scored 20.
+Greg Thurman scored 20 for the Bruins while Scott Corley added 19.
+Corley, who is not the AD at Belmont, later became the color analyst for the Bruins with Ruff.

 On January 27, 2004, both teams met in NCAA Division I conference play for the first time, with Belmont prevailing 66–64 in overtime.

 On March 4, 2006, the two met in the finals of the Atlantic Sun tournament, with the winner earning the conference's automatic bid to the NCAA tournament.
 Although both schools compiled a rich NAIA post-season history, neither had ever made an NCAA tournament appearance.
 Lipscomb guard James Poindexter drained a three-pointer with 27.7 seconds remaining in regulation to stake Lipscomb to a 58–55 lead, but Belmont guard Justin Hare responded with a driving layup, and was fouled with 20.7 seconds remaining.
 After making the tying free-throw, the game went into overtime, where Belmont won 74–69.

-Despite playing in different conferences since the start of the 2012–13 season, the two schools agreed to continue playing each other, and typically square off at least twice each season.
+Despite playing in different conferences since the start of the 2012–13 season, the two schools agreed to continue playing each other.